 Step 1: Identify if you need a professional

-For bad cases of mold and mildew, you will need a professional service to do the cleaning.
+For bad cases of mold and mildew, you will need a professional service to do the inspection and cleaning.
 For others, you can do the cleaning yourself.
 But, how to know?
 Well, let’s see:

 - Check all spaces to identify areas with black mold (please don’t touch it).

 - According to Dengarden, “If you have over 10 square feet of mold growth the EPA and the American Industrial Hygiene Association recommend you contact a professional.”
 They also say it's a better idea to ask for an evaluation from a Qualified Indoor Environmental Professional (IEP) or Industrial Hygienist instead of a mold remediation company.

 - If they confirm that you need a professional service, go ahead and call a professional mold remediation company to do the cleaning.

 - If you definitely don’t need a professional, you're ready to follow our easy tips.

 Step 2: Get ready for cleaning

 Just like when you cook, you need to get all your gear, tools and ingredients ready.
 Each is important to do the perfect cleaning.
 Also, make sure to put yourself in the right mood.
 Turn on some music and make cleaning fun!

 - Mask/Respirator (make sure it’s safe for mold)